Humanity First: Objectives

-1994 Origins
+1995 Origins

 The concept of Humanity First originates from a desire to provide aid on the basis of need alone, irrespective of race, religion, colour or political allegiance.
-The organization was established in London, UK, and registered in 1994 by then worldwide head of the Ahmadiyya Muslim Community, Mirza Tahir Ahmad.
+The organization was established in London, UK, and registered in 1995 by then worldwide head of the Ahmadiyya Muslim Community, Mirza Tahir Ahmad.
 Ahmadiyya is a global reform movement within Islam, with 20 million followers, one of its objectives is "establishing peace at all levels of society and to protect the basic human rights of all people".

 Growth and Present Situation

 Humanity First grew into a multi-national aid agency and non-profit charitable organization, often working with other agencies such as the Red Cross, Oxfam, and Save the Children.
 The organization has access to thousands of volunteers across the globe.
 Humanity First today has Special Consultative Status with the Economic and Social Council of the United Nations.

+In 2018 the organisation was restructured to improve efficiency and support its international growth, separating global coordination from national fundraising and delivery.
+The work in the United Kingdom was divided between two separately registered charities: Humanity First International (no. 1149693), which holds an international governance and coordination role, and Humanity First UK (no. 1188494), which is responsible for fundraising and charitable projects in the United Kingdom and the countries it supports.

 Two Areas of Focus

 The organization splits its work into two areas;